human-conditions/yodrew.github.io-original/_includes/blurb.md

-##### relief, rest, recovery
+##### rest, relief, recovery

-When doors shut and lights go out, the miracles begin:
+A hygienic darkroom retreat consists of _resting_ in a totally dark room for an extended period.
+One is alone inside, with supporters outside.
+There is food.
+The room is quiet, safe, comfortable, and well-ventilated.

+Why do this?
+For:

-- instant relief from distress and overstimulation
+- relief from distress and overstimulation
-- profound rest from exhaustion
+- rest from exhaustion and depression
-- complete recovery from illness and injury
+- recovery from trauma and disease

-A _hygienic darkroom retreat_ is extended rest in total darkness.
-Healing super-intensifies.
-Energy and function are restored.
-Clarity, strength, and joy reappear.
-The lost self returns.

-The primary condition of healing is profound rest.
-The essential condition of profound rest is darkness.
-All its conditions exist in a hygienic darkroom retreat.
-They are perfected and temporarily extended, as in fasting.
-The organism heals itself autonomically of the worst wounds life deals us.
-The experience and result are reliable miracles.
+This is a complete manual, with theory, protocol, and design.
+It explains why retreating works and how to do it.
+It includes drawings and instructions for beginning at home.

 ##### toward a hygienic psychology

-Indigenous and spiritual traditions have used physical darkness for millennia for healing and spiritual development.
-This is the first approach to darkness---and psychology---based on hygiene.

-Not just cleanliness, hygiene is the _science of health_, a branch of biology.
-Hygiene is based on the self-preserving nature of life and its normal conditions.
-These include fresh air, ample sleep, pure food, regular bathing and exercise, etc. Darkness enables the application of hygiene to the organic system of the psyche.
-Hygiene optimizes the use of darkness and makes it available to everyone.

-Hygiene began to show nature's way to health to industrial civilization in 1832.
-Worldwide massive improvements in public health followed.
-Its benefits continue daily for billions who know it only as cleanliness and never see doctors.
-Little acknowledged, hygiene is history’s most influential approach to health.
-Equipped with a psychology, it can now return to pre-eminence.

-This complete manual explains why a retreat works, how to do it, and how to make a darkroom at home.
-It integrates theory and practice, from high abstractions to concrete details of construction, in a logical whole.
-It shows that miracles of self-healing are easy.
-Just provide their conditions.
+Neither spiritual, therapeutic, nor psychedelic, this is the first approach to darkness based on hygiene.
+Hygiene is the science of health, a branch of biology.
+It respects life's self-preserving nature.
+It identifies life's normal conditions: air, warmth, work, relationship, cleanliness, etc.

+Hygiene started in 1832 and rapidly spread worldwide.
+The 19th century's famous improvements in public health resulted.
+Now its rudiments are common sense.
+Billions who never see doctors benefit from hygiene daily.
+But few know it formally---or its greatest benefits.

+In darkness, hygiene finds its missing link: a psychology.
+Now it can extend its superlative care to the organic system of the psyche.
+This proves to be the key to health.
+The result: reliable miracles.